I’ve just finished working on feature film ‘The Tape’. I was a Set Decorator working with the talented Art Director Rowena Zoro.

 I’m working on a project about the UK Hemp Industry.
 It’s a very exciting time for alteratives to plastic and I’m looking forward to sharing and promoting what is surely the way forward for carbon zero packaging.

-Artisanal handmade bowls by Sharif Adams.
+My favourite image of artisanal bowls by Sharif Adams.

 I travelled to the USA to assist photographer Will Hartley on his Mudpark project.
 We flew to Miami and hired a truck to attend the 3 day Redneck truckers festival.
 I shot some video to accompany Will’s photo series.
 More updates on this soon.